-Adopted: March 6, 2000 Update: June 1, 2009 Updated: December 8, 2010 The board of education requires all students to meet the eligibility requirements for school admission established by the state and the board, including age.
-Any parent or guardian who is unclear whether a child meets the age requirements is encouraged to contact the superintendent's office or the elementary school that the child is likely to attend.
+Adopted: March 6, 2000 Update: June 1, 2009 The board of education requires all students to meet the eligibility requirements for school admission established by the state and the board, including age.
+Any parent or guardian who is unclear whether a child meets the age requirements are met is encouraged to contact the superintendent's office or the elementary school that the child is likely to attend.